 A Day-in-the-Life of a Student Pursuing Her Graduate Certificate in Nonprofit Management

-Accounting is just one of the many focus areas covered as part of the Certificate in Nonprofit Management program at UT in collaboration with the Nonprofit Leadership Center.
 The program is an 18-month journey in which we’re required to be on campus four times for a five-day period and then working on an innovative project for a local nonprofit organization with fellow students in between sessions.
-The program is designed to strengthen the effectiveness of leaders in social sector organizations in the Tampa Bay area.

-Our classes are held in the John H. Sykes College of Business at the University of Tampa
+Our classes are held in the John H. Sykes College of Business at The University of Tampa

 I believe the beauty of this program is the way it’s taught.
 Each week has multiple instructors, including academic professors and practitioners in the field.
 Not only do students like me receive theory and the academic side of learning, but we also benefit from real-life experiences.
-Accounting week was taught by Dr. Maureen Butler and Sheff Crowder.
+Professors and professionals teach side-by-side to provide broad and deep knowledge on the nonprofit sector

-What’s a week on campus like?
+What is a week on campus like?

 Here is an example of some of the things we discussed that week: